joeseos/necro-com/docs/gangs/spyre-hunting-party/spyrer-hunter-rig-glitches.md

 When a Spyrer is taken Out of Action, instead of rolling on the Lasting Injury table in the _Necromunda Core Rulebook_, roll on the Spyrer Hunting Rig Glitches table below.

-If, during the Purchase Advancements step of the post-battle sequence, a Spyrer's Glitch Count os higher than their Toughness characteristics, the hunter rig shuts down.
+If, during the Purchase Advancements step of the post-battle sequence, a Spyrer's Glitch Count is higher than their Toughness characteristics, the hunter rig shuts down.
 Delete the Spyre Hunter and all the equipment from the gang rooster.

 Spyre Hunting Rig Glitches Table[​](#spyre-hunting-rig-glitches-table "Direct link to Increasing Spyre Hunting Rig Glitches Table")
 ------------------------------------------------------------------------